Blog Post

 Do I need a business plan to get pre-revenue funding?

 Almost always.
-Even grant applications require a clear description of what you are building, who it serves, and how you plan to reach them.
+Even grant applications require a clear description of what you're building, who it serves, and how you plan to reach them.
 The format matters less than the clarity.

 Should I take equity funding or debt funding as a pre-revenue startup?

 Debt (loans) requires repayment regardless of outcomes.
 Equity (investors) shares ownership but aligns incentives with your success.
-Most pre-revenue founders benefit from equity or grants because there is no repayment pressure during the period when cash flow is negative.
+Most pre-revenue founders benefit from equity or grants because there's no repayment pressure during the period when cash flow is negative.

 Sources